Best Mold Cleaning Products: What Actually Works on Every Surface

 Is Concrobium or EC3 better for mold?

 Both work well but for different situations.
 Concrobium Mold Control crushes mold at the root as it dries and leaves a protective barrier.
 EC3 Mold Solution is a botanical spray that is safer for people with chemical sensitivities.
-Remediation science experts recommend Benefect Decon 30 as his top choice for professional grade cleaning.
+Remediation science experts often name Benefect Decon 30 as the professional grade pick.

 What should I use to seal surfaces after mold removal?